-Hidden Diversity Multi-Use Trail - Townsend Ridge Road Access is a 16 mile moderately trafficked loop trail located near Rogers, AR that features a river.
+Hidden Diversity Multi-Use Trail - Townsend Ridge Road Access is a 16 mile moderately trafficked loop trail located near Rogers, Arkansas that features a river.
 The trail is rated as moderate offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash